More about S3 Storage

 When it comes to searching for public Amazon S3 buckets and files, Grayhat Warfare is probably the best tool to use, due to its design and features.
 If you can identify your open buckets using it, anyone else can too—now is the time to double check your bucket's security settings, and start using AWS S3 Block Public Access configuration to protect your data.

 For Cloud Volumes ONTAP on AWS users it’s important to be aware of these bucket security settings.
-When using Amazon S3 as your object storage or from Amazon EBS as AWS storage tier, data could become exposed if you haven’t taken the right precautions.
-Carefully consider the warnings outlined above and take the time now to adjust both your AWS and Cloud Volumes ONTAP security settings.
-Also, you can find out more about protecting bucket data in this article on Amazon S3 encryption.
+When using Amazon S3 as an archive or when leveraging it as a cold data tier for AWS EBS, your data could become exposed if you haven’t taken the right precautions.
+Carefully consider the warnings outlined above and take the time now to adjust both your AWS and Cloud Volumes ONTAP security settings and review your AWS backup plans.
+Find out more about protecting bucket data in this article on S3 encryption.